 Take a Look at Your Expenses

-Step one, as The Balance (@thebalance) advises, is to take a look at your expenses.
+Step one is to take a look at your expenses.
 What do you spend money on each month?
 Compile a list of these expenses, from the essential to the non-essential.

 Now that we have a list, cross off expenses to get rid of.
 How often do you eat out?
 Is cable something you really need?
-If you find this overwhelming, take a page from The Simple Dollar (@thesimpledollar) and get rid of one expense a month.
+If you find this overwhelming, try to get rid of one expense a month.
 Maybe start by cutting your cable package down to the basics.

 -